-It’s time for Big Dig 1, side B to commence!
+It’s time to do more work in Big Dig 1, side B!
 Our garden restoration may be slow but it is definitely gaining mileage.
 (Or is that kilometerage?)
 We have been working on it in sections, essentially as we needed areas.
 And as time (and interest) allows.

 All areas of our restoration garden garner some attention year round as they are morphed from overgrown and buried under all sorts of debris into what we envision.
 And now it is Big Dig 1, side B’s turn again.
 The last bastion of upper/main garden.

 But what do I mean by Big Dig 1, Side B?
 A quick history and outline.
 We have a barn that extends across the width of our garden at the top.
 In other words, to get into our garden you have to go through the barn door.
 Now our barn was left to go to rack and ruin, from what we can tell.
 And see.